Traditional medicine in practice

 The Ministry of Health’s website states that its objectives are to “[...] ensure effective development and integration of Traditional and Alternative Medicine as a distinctive medical practice system within the National Health Care System.”

-This is a very public acceptance of traditional practices, but it is, first and foremost, a commitment from the government to the future of both forms of medicine coexisting.
+This is a very public acceptance of traditional practices, but it is, first and foremost, a government commitment to the future of both forms of medicine.

-Much more recently, in Accra, a governing body for the Centre for Plant Medicine Research has been set in motion.
+Much more recently, the governing body for the Centre for Plant Medicine Research in Accra was established in Accra.

-The board have been tasked with overseeing research into plant-based remedies for the “promotion, encouragement, extension, transfer and application of scientific research knowledge and development in the field of plant medicine.” according to a recent government press release.
+According to a recent government press release, the board has been tasked with overseeing research into plant-based remedies to " promote, encourage, extend, transfer and apply scientific research knowledge and development in the field of plant medicine.”

 Electives in Africa